Vitols999/QMS-WIKI/DocBasicsMapDem.md

 </RawHeader>
 ```

-**<MinZoomLevel>** Can be 0..17.
+`<MinZoomLevel>`: Can be 0..17.
 0 is the most detailed level.
 Below this level tiles from the specified level will be taken and scaled.

-**<MaxZoomLevel>** Can be 1..18.
+`<MaxZoomLevel>`: Can be 1..18.
 1 is the most detailed level.
 Above this level the map will not be drawn.

 MinZoomLevel and MaxZoomLevel will be taken as default for the layers. _Note_: zoom level = 18 - map level

-**<Layer idx="0">** Specifies a layer. **idx** gives the order to display layers.
+`<Layer idx="0">`: Specifies a layer. **idx** gives the order to display layers.
 0 is first.

 On each layer you can define:

-**<Title>** A name for the layer.
+`<Title>`: A name for the layer.
 If no title is given, "Layer" with the index number is used.

-**<ServerUrl>** This is the servers URL with placeholders. %1 is for the map level (z), %2 for the column (x) and %3 for the row (y).
+`<ServerUrl>`: This is the servers URL with placeholders. %1 is for the map level (z), %2 for the column (x) and %3 for the row (y).
 If the URL contains special characters, you have to escape them according to the HTML specification, e.g. `&` becomes `&amp;`

-**<MinZoomLevel>** Override the default MinZoomLevel for this layer.
+`<MinZoomLevel>`: Override the default MinZoomLevel for this layer.
 Can be 0..17.
 0 is the most detailed level.
 Below this level tiles from the specified level will be taken and scaled.

-**<MaxZoomLevel>** Override the default MaxZoomLevel for this layer.
+`<MaxZoomLevel>`: Override the default MaxZoomLevel for this layer.
 Can be 1..18.
 1 is the most detailed level.
 Above this level the map will not be drawn.

 Next to the normal TMS naming scheme for URLs the URL can be formed by a bit of JavaScript.
 Here is an example for Microsoft's Bing: